Nuseirat refugee camp: Origin of the refugee camp

-The Nuseirat camp was named after the local Nuseirat tribe, part of the larger Hanajira confederation, that historically dominated the area between Deir al-Balah and Gaza.
-Most refugees came from the southern areas of Palestine such as Beersheba and the coastal plain.
+The camp was established after the 1948 Palestinian expulsion during the 1948 Palestine war.
+Most refugees of this camp came from the southern areas of Palestine such as Beersheba and the coastal plain.
 Prior to the camp's establishment by UNRWA, the roughly 16,000 original refugees settled in the grounds of a former British military prison at the site.